Today’s post is about yet another spectacular cryptocurrency – Cardano(ADA).

-For the problem of transactions per second, it solved this by the use of Ouroboros Praos, a new Proof of Stake consensus mechanism.
+The problem of transactions per second is solved by the use of Ouroboros Praos, a new Proof of Stake consensus mechanism.
 This means that instead of mining, you can stake your Cardano in order to participate in the consensus process of the network.
-The network selects few nodes called Slot Leaders to confirm transactions.
+The network selects a few nodes called Slot Leaders to confirm transactions.

-The network bandwidth issue was solved by the use if RINA(Recursive InterNetwork Architecture).
+The network bandwidth issue was solved by the use of RINA(Recursive InterNetwork Architecture).
 RINA splits the network into subnetworks that can still communicate with the other networks if need be.

 It also plans to implement pruning, compression, and partition to ensure data are stored safely.